nicolelau/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/activating-liferay-dxp.md

 ### Deploying a Key

-If you have a DXP activation key file, copy it to the `deploy` folder in your [Liferay Home](../14-reference/01-liferay-home.md).
+If you have an activation key, copy it to the `deploy` folder in your [Liferay Home](../14-reference/01-liferay-home.md).

 A message in the DXP console confirms the registration.